top of page

 Calibration is only a small part of the FarEarth platform.

-It is a platform that you use during your day-to-day operations and not a once-off calibration service.
+It is a platform you use in your day-to-day operations, not a once-off calibration service.
 As you downlink your images, they are precision processed.
 FarEarth corrects anomalies, orthorectifies, and precisely geolocates every image to the exact point on Earth.
 This cannot be done with calibration parameters alone.
 Every product has a Quality Report and is fully traceable.

 FarEarth is a managed cloud service for production processing.
 It includes data management and archiving.
 We take care of the infrastructure.